Welcome to the Official Web Site of Bihar

 Pretshila Hill, Gaya

-Ramshila Hill, Hajipur
+Ramshila Hill, Gaya

 Mirabigha, Jehanabad

 Mirabigha village (Dist.
-Jehanabad) is situated at about 4 km.
-South-East of Tehta Railway Station.
-This archaeological site is characterized by a cluster of temples, mostly Shaivite, numbering about a dozen.
+Jehanabad) is situated about 4 km south-east of Tehta Railway Station.
+This archaeological site is characterised by a cluster of temples, mostly Shaivite, numbering about a dozen.
 Most of them are brick-worked with some stone appendage.
-There are ruins of an ancient tank, which may be associated with the site.
+There are ruins of an ancient tank which may be associated with the site.
+The site also yielded a host of Brahmanical deities who once would have resided in these temples.
+Both the temples and sculptures belong to the Pala period of the 9th–10th cent.
+A.D.

 Arrah House, Arrah